School of Science, Engineering and Environment

 - In your final year, you can choose from a selection of specialised biochemistry modules and complete your studies with a supervised research project in a subject of your choice

-On this course, you'll have the option to take an industry placement year between years two and three.
+On this course, you will have the option to take an industry placement year between years two and three.
 Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.
-If you choose to do a placement year after the second year of the degree then your degree will have 'Advanced Degree Accreditation' by the Royal Society of Biology find out more here.
+If you successfully complete a placement year as part of your studies, your degree will attain 'Advanced Degree Accreditation' by the Royal Society of Biology.